Sports reports: Murray Bridge trainers win at races across the state

 Plus the latest scores in lawn bowls, cricket and Murray Bridge's rifle club.

-This story includes contributions from Derek Vanderzon and Daniel Irvine.
+This story includes contributions from Derek Vanderzon, Michael Potts and Daniel Irvine.

-Murray Bridge trainers had a great day out, winning six of the eight races at Balaklava, including both winners of the dead heat in race four.
+Murray Bridge trainers had a great day out last Wednesday, winning six of the eight races at Balaklava, including both winners of the dead heat in race four.

-• Kayla Crowther won on the Gary Royce0-trained horse, Punchin
+- Kayla Crowther won on the Gary Royce-trained horse, Punchin

-Murray Bridge extended their lead at the top with a ten shot win over RSL, two rinks up at home.
+Murray Bridge have extended their lead at the top with a 10-shot win over RSL, two rinks up at home.

 Darren McIntosh, Tony Trewren, Troy Penhall and Paul Smart continued on their winning run with a routine 27-18 win over david Graham, Noel Kneebone, Cooper Galbraith and David Newell.